Epicurius/Doom-Not-Doom/README.md

 #### Map File

 The map is built using vertices, floors, ceiling, walls and sectors.</n>
 Vertices are x and y floats that describe a position.</n>
 Walls are a line segment connected to 2 vertices.</n>
 Sectors are a concave shape, consisting of 3 or more clockwise connected walls.</n>
 Each sector has its own floor and ceiling.</n>
+Map files have the extension .dnds for story mode and .dnde for endless.

 <img src="./ReadMeAssets/map.jpg" alt="Engine_Flow" width="700"/></p>